TheJacksonLaboratory/cape/vignettes/cape.md

 More appropriate corrections are currently a topic of research in our group and will be implemented in later iterations of cape.

-### Reprarametrization
+### Reparameterization
-The reparametrization step is where we actually do the combined analysis of pleiotropy and epistasis that cape is named for.
-This step reparametrizes the $\beta$ coefficients from the pairwise linear regressions across all traits/eigentraits in terms of directed influence coefficients.
+The reparameterization step is where we actually do the combined analysis of pleiotropy and epistasis that cape is named for.
+This step reparameterizes the $\beta$ coefficients from the pairwise linear regressions across all traits/eigentraits in terms of directed influence coefficients.
 These directed influence coefficients are consistent across all traits, and are